snehasadap/x264-encoder/README.md

     cmake ..
     make
     ```
-    From then on you can just run `make` to compile the encoder
+    From then on, you can just run `make` to compile the encoder.

 5. Run `main.cpp`
    ```sh